Category: General Questions

 Schedule C is not showing my loss/income on the calculation

-1) Go to Federal Section > Income (Enter Myself)>Income Menu > Business Income/Loss > Edit > Questions
+1. Go to Federal Section > Income (Enter Myself)>Income Menu > Profit or Loss from a Business > Edit > Questions

 Why does the Refund Generator say I owe my state when I paid taxes?

 Look at how you entered your state W-2 information.
 Go to Federal section > Income (Enter Myself) > Wages and Salaries > Edit (view each W-2 entered) > make sure there’s an entry in box 17 for each W-2 you have entered.